Magahi language: History

 Magadhi had a setback due to the transition period of the Magadha administration.
 Traditionally, strolling bards recite long epic poems in this dialect, and it was because of this that the word "Magadhi" came to mean "a bard".
 Devanagari is the most widely used script in present times, while Bengali and Odia scripts are also used in some regions and Magahi's old script was Kaithi script.
 The pronunciation in Magahi is not as broad as in Maithili and there are a number of verbal forms for each person.
 Historically, Magahi had no famous written literature.
 There are many popular songs throughout the area in which the language is spoken, and strolling bards recite various long epic poems which are known more or less over the whole of Northern India.
-In Magahi speaking area, folk singers sing a good number of ballads.
-The introduction of Urdu meant a setback to local languages as its Persian script was alien to local people.
+In the Magahi speaking area, folk singers sing a good number of ballads.

 The first success in spreading Hindi occurred in Bihar in 1881, when Hindi displaced Urdu as the official language of the province.
-After independence, Hindi was given the sole official status through the Bihar Official Language Act, 1950 ignoring the state's own languages.
+After independence, Hindi was given the sole official status through the Bihar Official Language Act, 1950, ignoring the state's own languages.